alberttheprince/rpemotes-reborn/README.md

 **Crouching:**

 RIGHT CONTROL.
-Players can move forward, back, left and right as well as turning around.
+Players can move forward, back, left, and right as well as turn around.
 Press SPACEBAR to switch from stomach to back.
-Pressing RIGHT CONTROL key while running will have the player "dive into" a crouching animation.
+Pressing the RIGHT CONTROL key while running will have the player "dive into" a crouching animation.

 **Crawling:**

-Server owners can opt in to either overriding the stealth / action animation when pressing the LEFT CONTROL keybind or have players tap LEFT CONTROL twice to switch from stealth to crouch (when enabled in the config.lua file)
+Server owners can opt in to either overriding the stealth/action animation when pressing the LEFT CONTROL keybind or have players tap LEFT CONTROL twice to switch from stealth to crouch (when enabled in the config.lua file)

 # Chat Commands